Feavore/TitleGenerator/README.md

-This is the project of Huy, Hung, Mountain, Dragon
+This is the project about title generator for scholarly documentations.